 However, poor appetite can be a sign that your fish is sick.
 Keep an eye on your betta for signs of disease and sickness, and give your fish appropriate treatment immediately.

-Betta Fish Feeding F.A.Q
+Betta Fish Feeding FAQs

-What Do Betta Fish Eat in the Wild vs. in a Home Tank?
+What Do Betta Fish Eat In the Wild vs. In a Home Tank?

 In the wild, Betta fish are known to be mostly carnivorous but will occasionally eat algae and plants if they can find nothing else.